 Why is it important?

-As you take on more writers, you will find many asking you which stylebook your company uses.
-If they don’t, make sure to inform them.
+As you take on more writers, many writers worth their salt will ask you which stylebook your company uses.
+If they don’t, be sure to inform them.
 This helps ensure that your writer is following the same style guidelines as everyone else, which in turn makes your editor’s job that much easier.

 Let us know in the comments section:

 - Which one?